-It is anticipated the 2004 ITS Deployment Plan will be updated in FY 2015, with an emphasis on transit technology and projects.
-This task for FY 2016 will focus on maintaining the updated 2015 ITS Deployment Plan and Architecture and coordinating its implementation.
+The RVMPO will continue to maintain the 2004 ITS Deployment Plan and Architecture and coordinate its implementation and update.
 The Rogue Valley ITS committee will meet to review plan updates, ITS developments, funding opportunities and other issues identified by the committee.
+Transit will be addressed as part of the plan update.
 Staff will continue making software and format updates in coordination with FHWA.
-Public involvement will include meetings with the ITS committee and a public workshop hosted by the RVMPO Public Advisory Council to give the public the opportunity to comment on changes to the ITS Plan.
+Public involvement will include meetings with the ITS committee and a public workshop hosted by the RVMPO Public Advisory Council to give the public the opportunity to comment on the ITS Plan.

-- Up-to-Date RVITS plan and architecture - ITS project grant research and applications, other implementation assistance - RVITS Working Group consultations/meetings; agendas, minutes, meeting materials - Maintain ITS project record - Staff training - Create an ITS action plan (for updating the plan)
+- · Up-to-Date RVITS plan and architecture - ITS project grant research and applications, other implementation assistance - · RVITS Working Group consultations/meetings; agendas, minutes, meeting materials - Maintain ITS project record - Staff training - · Create an ITS action plan (for updating the plan)